 First-time homebuyers in Mississippi can lower their federal income taxes through a mortgage credit certificate (MCC).
 The MCC is a tax credit of as much as 40 percent of your annual mortgage interest, up to $2,000 a year.
 The idea is that the credit can help you qualify for a mortgage, and make homeownership more affordable for you overall.

-In addition to being a first-time homebuyer, you’ll also need to meet household income limits, which vary based on county, and purchase price limits: $309,000 in a target area and $258,000 in a non-target area.
+In addition to being a first-time homebuyer, you’ll also need to meet household income limits which vary based on county, and purchase price limits.

 Other first-time homebuyer loan programs